ensemble-learning/ensemble-learning.github.io/research.md

 **However, the reaction mechanism of ORR is still far from clear.**
 **Here, we explored the full ORR reaction mechanism for Pt(111) based on ab initio molecular dynamics free energy calculations including explicit water.**

+- # Accelerated Molecular Dynamics

+**We develop the methodology for dramatically accelerating the ReaxFF reactive force field based reactive molecular dynamics simulations through use of the bond boost concept, which we validate for describing hydrogen combustion.**